Amber, K-Pop Idol Of f(x), Says SM Entertainment Thinks She’s ‘Not Good Enough’

 On December 30 last year just before the new year rang in, many K-pop fans who identify themselves as E.L.F. or Super Junior fans were heavily concerned when Henry Lau, better known simply as Henry, started to express his frustration towards SM Entertainment.
 He uploaded a post, which was eventually taken down, in which he talks about being frustrated with SM Entertainment and how they don’t listen to him.
 In the first comment after the post went live, he wrote a plea to E.L.F. asking them to convey his feelings to them as SM Entertainment might listen to their fans if not Henry himself.

 We do not know exactly why Henry is frustrated with SM Entertainment and we haven’t heard if the situation between the two parties has improved since.
-K-pop fans do hope an understanding was met though and such a situation never happens again.
+K-pop fans do hope an understanding was met, though, and such a situation never happens again.
 Sadly, that will not be so as Amber started to express her frustrations with SM Entertainment, the K-pop idol of f(x) said that her label and agency thinks that she’s “not good enough.”

 I've given my everything.
 I tried to work things out.
 Whether it be the creative or business, I’ve been doing everything myself for years so I can keep myself afloat.
 But in the end, I’m continuously neglected, hurt, and taken advantage of.
 I’ve been patient… the fans have been extremely patient and I can’t take it anymore just sitting around, waiting, being constantly rejected and given false hope.
 I’m so tired mentally and physically and this is where I draw the line.
 No more.